 “Kai,” he says when the Karen farmer answers.
 “I need to leave the country for a while, would you like the pigs?
 Yes.
 Yes, the pigs.
 No, I’m processing tonight.
 I know, but I need the baht to travel.
 There’s three or four days of feed stored in the shed.
 Yes.
 You’re welcome.
 Thank you, Kai, you’ve been a valuable friend.
 Yes, yes, it is good tham boon.
 Yes, I’ll call when I’m settled.”
 He closes the phone softly on Kai’s effusive good-bye.

 He strips his shirt off and trudges out to the shed.
-After sharpening the curved Yuna knife he uses for butchering, he wrestles the big wooden block to out near the rabbit run, takes a deep breath and begins.
+After sharpening the curved Yuna knife he uses for butchering, he wrestles the big wooden block out and places it near the rabbit run.
+Disconcerted at the chaotic mass beating of the rabbits' hearts, the fact that he can't follow each individual's at will, Angel takes a deep breath and begins.

-By midnight he’s trading the rabbits for baht from the sleepy trader he uses regularly, and is on his way east, to the Banglamung District and Laem Chabang Port, where a Captain Watson has agreed to let him board the Esmeralda.
+By midnight he’s trading the gutted rabbits for baht from the sleepy trader he uses regularly and then he's on his way east, to the Banglamung District and Laem Chabang Port, where a Captain Watson has agreed to let him board the Esmeralda.
 Galway lies at least twenty-five days away.
 He hopes he lives that long.

 In Dublin, Angel buys blood at a butcher’s but although he hasn’t eaten in a week- ten days?- he can only manage half.
 It tastes bitter and his stomach rolls, not a sensation he’s much familiar with.
 His ears ring, a constant susurration of noise that makes him irritable.

 The evening’s cold when he emerges.
-He layers the cashmere turtleneck he bought in France under the new wool trench he traded for a small spell book near the port at Dakar.
-He’d acquired the spell book in trade for the Skeller’s on the coast of Brazil, looking for a cure to his illness.
+He layers the cashmere turtleneck he bought in Cherbourg under the new wool trench he traded for a small spell book near the marina at Dakar in Senegal.
+He’d acquired the spell book in trade for the Skeller’s on the coast of Brazil, hoping it contained a cure to his illness.

 He finds the local hospital and lifts what he needs easily enough, once the right opportunity comes along.
 It’s nearly one, though, before he’s on the N6.
 The Fiat holds up and he makes Galway in less than two hours.

-He sputters to a stop on Denton, grabs his duffel from the passenger seat and leaves the Fiat open, the keys in the ignition.
-His Bill of Sale, along with another, the buyer name left blank and his signature on the seller’s is tucked above the visor.
+He sputters to a stop on Denton, grabs his duffel from the passenger seat, and leaves the Fiat open, the keys in the ignition.
+His Bill of Sale, along with another, the buyer name left blank and his signature as the seller's, is tucked above the visor.
 He has no doubt the car will be gone by dawn.

 There are live yellow daisies in a vase on the kitchen table.
 Angel frowns.
 The cleaning service he’d arranged through Wolfram and Hart didn’t go so far as to provide flowers, he was sure, and no one knew he was coming.